NeuralEnsemble/libNeuroML/README.md

 ##Changelog

+###version 0.2.4
+ - Updated to use the Schema for NeuroML v2beta4
+ - ???

 ###version 0.2.2
  - Updated to use the Schema for NeuroML v2beta3
  - Ensures numpy & pytables are only required when using non-XML loaders/writers